FOR IMMEDIATE RELEASE

 About The Maurer Foundation

 The Maurer Foundation presents free educational programs to high schools and community groups throughout Long Island.
-The workshops focus on breast cancer prevention, including reducing risk factors by adopting healthy diet and exercise routines.
+The workshops focus on breast cancer prevention, including reducing Anything that increases or decreases a person’s chance of developing a disease. by adopting healthy diet and exercise routines.
 Attendees also learn about the crucial step of early detection, including how to conduct breast self-exams.
 For more information, visit www.maurerfoundation.org or call 631.524.5151.